KohaILS/koha-manual-zh-cn/source/patrons.rst

       |image435|

--  Children patrons do not become adults automatically in Koha unless you have :ref:`Juvenile to adult cron job <cron-update-child-to-adult-patron-type-label>` running.
+-  Children patrons do not become adults automatically in Koha unless you have the :ref:`Update patron categories <cron-update-patron-categories-label>` cron job running.
 To upgrade a child patron to and adult patron category manually go to the 'More' menu and choose 'Update child to adult patron'